AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 * **Host**: The hostname of the FTP server your account connects to (for example, `ftp.omniture.com`, `ftp2.omniture.com`, and so forth).

-* **Port**: SFTP clients connect on port 22.
+* **Port**: When using an Adobe-hosted SFTP server, SFTP clients connect on port 22.
 FTP connections that are non-secure use port 21.

 * **Username**: The username used to log in to the FTP server.